-Our research explores and advances ideas and concepts in eight different research areas working with several university centers including the Institute for Nuclear Security, the Joint Institute for Advanced Materials, the Joint Institute for Neutron Sciences, the Reliability and Maintainability Center, the Scintillation Materials Research Center, and local collaborators such as Oak Ridge National Laboratory.
+Our research explores and advances ideas and concepts in eight different research areas working with several university centers including the Institute for Nuclear Security, the Institute for Advanced Materials and Manufacturing (IAMM), the Reliability and Maintainability Center, the Scintillation Materials Research Center, and local collaborators such as Oak Ridge National Laboratory.
 Read more about our areas of research below.

 Nuclear Instrumentation & Control, Reliability, and Safety

-Research in nuclear instrumentation and control (I&C), reliability, and safety explores design of advanced nuclear systems and operating paradigms for current and future nuclear power facilities both terrestrial and in space.
+Research in nuclear instrumentation and control (I&C), reliability, and safety explores design of advanced nuclear systems and operating paradigms for current and future nuclear power facilities.

 Radiation Detection and Measurement